Stewart Turner: Emeritus work

-He retired in 1996, although remained active as an emeritus professor and visiting fellow at the Australian National University for many years.
+Turner retired in 1996, although remained active as an emeritus professor and visiting fellow at the Australian National University for many years.
 It was only after his retirement that the laboratory was housed in a purpose-built space.
 Turner's fundamental research of stratified fluid dynamics has made a significant impact on the fields of physical oceanography, limnology and civil engineering.
 Some examples of his videos of double diffusive laboratory experiments are available on YouTube.

 In 2010 he was made the Inaugural Fellow, Australian Fluid Mechanics Society recognising his role as one of the nation's preeminent geophysical scientists.
 His doctoral students include Paul Linden, Trevor McDougall, Peter Baines, Peter Manins, Ross Griffiths.

-He died in 2022.
+Death

+Turner died on 3 July 2022, at the age of 92.